laravel/docs/helpers.md

     $env = env('APP_ENV', 'production');

+> **Warning**
-> {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
+> If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
 Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function will return `null`.

 <a name="method-event"></a>
 #### `event()` {.collection-method}